 Q: What age should my dog be to start training at club?

 A: For the Puppy Foundation dogs must be under 12 months old when they start training.
-Puppies cannot come until they have had at least their second vaccination
+Puppies cannot come to the club until they have had at least their first vaccination

 Q: How long does a class last?

-A: Our dog training classes last approximately 40 minutes
+A: Our dog training classes last approximately 45 minutes for the puppy classes

 Q: What happens if I cannot come to class one week?